What Is Pathway Of Hope?

 Rooted in a case management approach that focuses on client needs, Pathway of Hope provides targeted services to families who have a desire to take action to break their cycle of crisis, enabling them to gain a path out of intergenerational poverty.

-The Salvation Army recognizes that programs and/or initiatives which are designed to address poverty need to focus on long term, sustainable results, and the success of the program or initiative is gauged and evaluated by providing clear measurement strategies with data-supported outcomes.
+The Salvation Army recognizes that programs and/or initiatives which are designed to address poverty need to focus on long term, sustainable results, and the success of the initiative is gauged and evaluated by providing clear measurement strategies with data-supported outcomes.

 For Facts & Figures About Poverty,